Controversies Surrounding Coronary Arteries Anomalies in Young Athletes

 - Molossi S, Mery CM, Krishnamurthy R, et al. Stantardized approach to patients with anomalous aortic origin of a coronary artery: results from the coronary anomalies program at Texas Children's Hospital.
 J Am Coll Cardiol 2015;65:A501.

-Clinical Topics: Arrhythmias and Clinical EP, Congenital Heart Disease and Pediatric Cardiology, Noninvasive Imaging, Sports and Exercise Cardiology, Implantable Devices, SCD/Ventricular Arrhythmias, Atrial Fibrillation/Supraventricular Arrhythmias, Congenital Heart Disease, CHD & Pediatrics and Arrhythmias, CHD & Pediatrics and Imaging, CHD & Pediatrics and Prevention, Magnetic Resonance Imaging, Nuclear Imaging, Sports & Exercise and Congenital Heart Disease & Pediatric Cardiology, Sports & Exercise and ECG & Stress Testing, Sports & Exercise and Imaging
+Clinical Topics: Arrhythmias and Clinical EP, Congenital Heart Disease and Pediatric Cardiology, Noninvasive Imaging, Sports and Exercise Cardiology, Implantable Devices, SCD/Ventricular Arrhythmias, Atrial Fibrillation/Supraventricular Arrhythmias, Congenital Heart Disease, CHD and Pediatrics and Arrhythmias, CHD and Pediatrics and Imaging, CHD and Pediatrics and Prevention, Magnetic Resonance Imaging, Nuclear Imaging, Sports and Exercise and Congenital Heart Disease and Pediatric Cardiology, Sports and Exercise and ECG and Stress Testing, Sports and Exercise and Imaging

 Keywords: Adolescent, Anxiety, Aorta, Arrhythmias, Cardiac, Athletes, Cardiac Catheterization, Chest Pain, Cooperative Behavior, Coronary Circulation, Coronary Vessels, Cost of Illness, Death, Sudden, Cardiac, Dizziness, Electrocardiography, Exercise Test, Heart Defects, Congenital, Hunger, Magnetic Resonance Imaging, Motor Activity, Mucocutaneous Lymph Node Syndrome, Myocardial Ischemia, Myocardial Perfusion Imaging, Physical Exertion, Prevalence, Pulmonary Artery, Sports, Surgeons, Syncope, Tachycardia, Ventricular, Tomography, Young Adult